hbctraining/variant_analysis/lessons/01_data_organization.md

 $ cp /n/groups/hbctraining/variant_calling/raw_data/*.fq.gz .
 ```

 This may take up to a minute as there is a lot of data to copy.
-Now that we have created the directories that we are going to use in our `home` space.
-Let's move to our `/n/scratch3` space so that we can set up the directories that we are going to there to hold our intermediate files:
+Now that we have created the directories that we are going to use in our `home` space, let's move to our `/n/scratch3` space so that we can set up the directories that we are going to use there to hold our intermediate files:

 ```
 $ cd /n/scratch/users/${USER:0:1}/$USER